What Is UEBA and Why It Should Be an Essential Part of Your Incident Response

 In the world of cybersecurity, security teams are trending away from using prevention-only approaches, according a 2018 Gartner report called Market Guide for User and Entity Behavior Analytics.
-As security teams shift toward balancing cyber threat prevention with the newer detection and incident response (IR) approaches, they are increasingly adding technologies like user and entity behavior analytics (UEBA) to their conventional SIEMs and other legacy prevention systems.
+As security teams shift toward balancing cyber threat prevention with the newer detection and incident response (IR) approaches, they are increasingly adding technologies like user and entity behavior analytics (UEBA) to their conventional SIEMs and other legacy prevention systems in an effort to boost the effectiveness of their security systems.

 The evolution of UEBA